Thank you for your interest in the Science Museum Camera Club (SMCC)

 Our Competitions consist of:

-Projected Image Competition: 2 - projected images (digital photo files)
+Projected Image General Competition: 2 projected images (digital photo files)

 It is your choice to enter competitions.
 We have competition rules specific to each competition.
 You will get a copy of the rules when you join.